imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 flawed.
-Personal failure really is a cause for celebration because it is also a learning, and celebrating creates an opportunity to share that learning with others while simultaneously promoting a learning culture destygmatized of wrongness (???).
-(I once suggested to a colleague that we add some ceremony to this by making weekly sharings of wrongness ("Failure Fridays") but it never took off....)
+Personal failure really is a cause for celebration because it is also a learning, and celebrating creates an opportunity to share that learning with others while simultaneously promoting a learning culture destygmatized of wrongness.
+I am very happy that we have just started doing this collectively as a team as part of our retrospectives - I would encourage everyone to do this.

 * creates hostile discussions (PRs, etc..)